foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/utility_functions/util_help_func.rst

 ~~~~~~~~~~~~~~~

 This function returns the scale value from the quantization parameters.
 For data
 formats that don’t have a scale value, the value 1 is returned.
+For tensors with multiple scale value per-axis scale_idx parameter defines the
-In case of
-an invalid tensor, the value 0 is returned.
+particular scale value to be fetched.
+In case of an invalid tensor, the value 0 is returned.

 Function prototype:

 .. code:: c

-   int16_t mli_hlp_tensor_scale(
+   int32_t mli_hlp_tensor_scale(
-       const mli_tensor *in);
+      const mli_tensor *in
+      const uint32_t scale_idx
+   );
 ..

 The parameters are described in Table :ref:`t_mli_hlp_tensor_scale_params`.